Coroyawa Pro 20* (now on sale)

 ＜CoroyawaPro20 mat type＞

-The "mat type," which does not require installation, is ideal for those who want to focus on preventing fallen bones and fractures around the bed.
+The "mat type," which does not require installation, is ideal for those who want to focus on preventing falls and fractures around the bed.
 The mat type can be carried around.

 (1) Slope type and standard size